The professors in this program are wonderful. They make themselves available whenever you need...

 Yes.
 The University also offers a certificate-only option.
 Please call us at (866) 758-7670 to learn more about that program.

-If you have more questions you don’t see here, call (866) 758-7670 to speak with an admissions advisor or request more information.
+If you have more questions you don’t see here, call (866) 758-7670 to speak with an admissions representative or request more information.